How to survive secondary school as a parent

 I can’t look people in the eye

 Every afternoon, on the school run to collect my youngest from the comfortable arms of primary school, I pass my daughter’s friends coming the other way.
 These are kids who have been in my house, eaten my chicken nuggets, and whose grazed knees I’ve stuck plasters on.
 And I can’t bring myself to speak to them.
 It’s too awkward.
 I find myself leaving home later and later to try and avoid them.
 I scour the horizon as I walk, and if I spot one, I stare at the pavement, or whip out my phone for something absolutely vital to read as I walk.
 (That backfired on me yesterday as I walked straight into a teenager).
 It’s just not cool to talk to your daughter’s friends once they’re in secondary school.
+Take my advice: in the first few weeks of secondary school, stay as far away from the school run as possible.

 I dress better

 The only exception to the no talking to friends rule is if I’m looking great myself.
 Though it has to be a certain kind of great.
 My purple boots won’t cut it.
 My black skinny jeans and leather jacket will.
 The other day, as I walked my son home from the playground, he suddenly stopped, looking me up and down.
 “What?”
 I was confused.
 “Just checking you’re okay to say hello to Lara, we’re about to pass her.” he advised.
 “And you are, you’re wearing your cool clothes.”
 Oh.
 Phew.
+Let me tell you, learning how to survive secondary school as a parent is as much about your own image as it is about your child’s.

 I wear more make-up

 Likewise, as my daughter gets better at applying make-up, I’ve started to feel a need for it myself.
 I wonder each morning not whether my hair needs a wash, but if I might see anyone important enough to merit blusher and mascara.
 Generally that means someone under the age of twenty.
 My friends accept me as I am, baggy jumper and all.
 But I live in terror that a thirteen year old might judge me for my eyebrows.
+Believe me, preparation for secondary school needs personal groundwork as well as parenting preparation.

 I’ve gone from doing anything for a moment’s peace and quiet, to behaving like a labrador, desperate for a pat.
 Don’t get me wrong – my daughter can be gorgeous, kind, loving, adorable; but she can drop me as fast as a hot coal if there’s a conversation going on that seems more fun.
 She doesn’t need me in the same, all-consuming way that she once did, and that’s a good thing.
 It means I’m parenting right.
 But where I used to artificially extend the time it took to go to the loo, for a moment of solitude, I’m now like a teenage crush, ruining my chances of affection by craving it too obviously.